Your Directors are pleased to present the Twelfth Annual Report of your Companyfor the period ended March 31 2021.

 16. Particulars of the Employees

-The information as required under Section 197 of the Act and rules made there-under isnot applicable as none of the employees are in receipt of remuneration which exceeds thelimits specified under the said rules.
+The information as required under Section 197 of the Act and rule 5(2) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 made there-under is notapplicable as none of the employees are in receipt of remuneration which exceeds thelimits specied under the said rules.

 17. Documents Placed on the Website

 The following documents have been placed on the website in compliance with the Act